So you want to file an 83(b) election? No problem.

 Fixing the Process

-Streamlining the filing process helps more people effectively tax plan, which if not effectively managed can be a barrier to unlocking the value of equity ownership and broader wealth creation.
+Streamlining the filing process helps more people effectively plan for their taxes, which if not effectively managed can be a barrier to unlocking the value of equity ownership and broader wealth creation.
 Shifting this to electronic filing will also likely reduce costs and increase compliance.
-Finally, although we are beginning to overcome the pandemic, the health risk remains and helping filers limit exposure that jeopardizes their well-being should be an ongoing priority.